 For even greater online protection, you can download Avira’s free Phantom VPN (which has a 500 MB data limit a month — only enough to watch a few hours of Netflix) to anonymize your browsing.

 And the malware scans are easy to customize, schedule, and run.
-Avira found 99.8% of macOS malware in recent independent testing.
-In other words, Avira offers almost perfect protection.
+Avira found 99.8% of macOS malware in our most recent review, which is really good.

 The software is simple to install, but running a full scan can seriously impact your computer’s performance.
 It’s a good idea to run a full scan every week or so and run one or two quick scans every day to guarantee that your Mac stays protected.